 When we decide to travel, the first – and sometimes the most difficult – decision to be made is where to go.
 We research trying to discover which country/city fits the best according to your plans, budget and everything else.
 And that’s where Vancouver stands out.

-Vancouver combines the best social ingredients: modernity, sustainability, culture and a lot of options for leisure, sports and fun!
-Parks, beaches, mountains, snow and beautiful neighbourhoods make Vancouver unique in the west coast of Canada.
+Vancouver combines the best social ingredients: modernity, sustainability, culture and a lot of options for leisure, sports, and fun!
+Parks, beaches, mountains, snow and beautiful neighborhoods make Vancouver unique in the west coast of Canada.
 Consistently voted one of the world’s most beautiful and liveable cities, Vancouver combines outstanding landscapes and opportunities for outdoor activities with very sophisticated amenities of a world-class city.
-While this sea-level port city is known by its relatively warm temperature (around 20 degrees at summer), the snow-covered mountains located about 30 minutes from downtown area are perfect for winter sports and breath taking views of the city.
+While this sea-level port city is known by its relatively warm temperature (around 20 degrees in summer), the snow-covered mountains located about 30 minutes from downtown area are perfect for winter sports and breathtaking views of the city.

 Average Cost of Living

 Transportation (starting July 1, 2019)

 Bus Monthly Pass (2 Zone): $131.00

 Vancouver has a high-quality public transportation system.
 The city owns the largest number of suspended train lines in the world, in other words, the train lines are mostly overhead, not underground, which makes it able to reach all geographical edges.
 The population has the Skytrain, Buses, and Seabus.

 Canada’s high academic standards and rigorous quality controls mean that you’ll be earning a high-quality education that will open doors for your future and benefit your career over the long term.
 A Canadian degree, diploma or certificate is globally recognized as being equivalent to those obtained from the United States or Commonwealth countries.